JesusHdez960717/winter_framework/vs.md

 The *Validation Service* is designed to provide a foundation for validating objects, aiming to integrate as seamlessly as possible with the server.

+**NOTE:** All examples and all possibles use cases are in the test folder of this project, so for more details (all possibles details), go take a look at those test/examples

 ### Creating an instance:

 The most generic class, `ValidationService`, implements a method `validate`, which takes the object